viu-csci-265-PYOA/Project-Arbor/documentation/charter.md

 Our collective main weakness is the lack of experience in game development in general.
 We do not have prior experience with the workflow, tools, or design process involved in creating a game.
 We are also missing experience with front end design, and are starting from the bottom up with learning that.
 Some of the practical logistics involving the team meetings are also a weakness, such as coordinating being able to find parking, bus times, and the size of the campus.

+## Privacy Policy

+Our team has agreed to follow a set of guidelines to protect the personal information of the team members when using the GitHub repository.

+- Team members will be referred to by first name or GitHub account name in all documents.
+- No identifying information (such as student numbers, email addresses, or phone numbers) will be included.